 Images have wrong colors

 First, most older web browsers ignore color profiles.
-Newer ones generally can.
+Newer ones generally can handle them.

 Second, there are two aspects of color space.
 The first is the RGB values of the pixels.
 Then there is a color profile which may be associated with an image.
 So you can have pixels which are sRGB or adobeRGB or some other "color space".
 If the pixels are not sRGB then typically the web programs will not display the color correctly.
 If they are, then things should be fine.